IndigoCarmine/can_device_assistant/README.md

 # can_device_assistant

+incomplete

 It is a flutter application that can be used to control the CAN bus of my circuit board.
 It can set PID parameters and send Target value.
-My board use the following CAN formt.
+My boards use the following CAN formt.

 Base ID: any (is a maltiple of 0x10)